Fast Feed Business

 1. Create in-store promotions and shopping experiences

-Think about the types of content you’d want to deliver alongside your products—perhaps information about a sale, a link to a coupon or even a playlist that fits a specific theme or goes with your products.
-Customers can choose whether or not to engage with your content by scanning the QR code, so ideally you’ll want to make a compelling offer and simplify the experience as much as possible.
+Consider the types of content you’d like to deliver alongside your products—perhaps information about a sale, a link to a coupon or additional information that goes with a specific product.
+Customers can choose whether or not to engage with your content by scanning the QR code, you can integrate QR codes into your displays by including codes on shelves next to products, on labels or on flyers you distribute.

 Here are a few ideas:

-• Smartphone apps – Use a QR code to link to a custom app you’ve created for your brand.
+Use a QR code to link to a custom app you’ve created for your brand.

-• Customization – Encourage customers to customize their own in-store experiences by scanning certain codes based on interest.
+Encourage customers to customize their own in-store experiences by scanning certain codes based on interest.
 For instance, a QR code for parents to scan leading to a fun kids’ activity that goes with the toys you’re selling.

-• Promotions – Offer an in-store–only promo through a QR code you hand out as shoppers enter the store.
+Offer an in-store–only promo through a QR code you hand out as shoppers enter the store.

-• Rewards club – Encourage customer loyalty with a rewards membership.
+Encourage customer loyalty with a rewards membership.

-• Alternative checkout/payment options – Provide opportunities to quickly check out or pay without cash or a card.
+Provide opportunities to quickly check out or pay without cash or a card.
 Accept PayPal, Venmo or another payment system by linking to it.

 Based on customer feedback, adjust the offers and promotions.
 Consider asking your regular customers what they’d want to see as well.